cashTangoTangoCash/orgFixLinks/README.md

 ## Warnings and State of Development
 **WARNING** this python script is amateur work

+**WARNING** many users will not want a header added to their org files.
+The script can/will be modified to accomodate this.

 **WARNING** bugs are still regularly appearing.
 Comprehensively testing this code is not easy; there is now a test script: orgFixLinksTests.py.
 Please